vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 In an earlier article, we discussed [how to build an ideal SAP RFC function modules to be connected to Peakboard](/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html).
 The basic idea is that the RFC has multiple scalar input parameters, and it returns a single table with the payload.
 This architecture serves the Peakboard side perfectly, because every data source's output is exactly one table.
 However, that's often not how it works in the real world.

 In the real world, we often have to deal with function modules that don't fit into that structure.
 This is especially true for SAP standard BAPIs.
-The actual payload is often returned in multiple tables or in multiple scalar, non-table-like data structures.
+The actual payload is often returned in multiple tables, or in multiple scalar, non-table-like data structures.
 This article explains how to deal with that situation in Peakboard.

 For the following three examples, we use a standard BAPI called `BAPI_PRODORD_GET_DETAIL` to illustrate the example.
 We have an article on [how to use `BAPI_PRODORD_GET_DETAIL`](/Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.html).

 ## How to handle multiple tables

 With the help of our sample BAPI, `BAPI_PRODORD_GET_DETAIL`, we can retrieve multiple tables that are related to a certain production order.
-Let's assume we want to retrieve the two tables `COMPONENT` (for the materials used in the production order) and `HEADER` (with additional information of the production order).
+Let's assume we want to retrieve the two tables `COMPONENT` (for the materials used in the production order) and `HEADER` (for additional information about the production order).

 For the `COMPONENT` table, we use the regular data source output.
 For the `HEADER` table, we need a variable list.
 The following screenshot shows how to create the variable list.
-The trick is that the column names must exactly match the names of the SAP table column you want to extract.
+The trick is that the column names must exactly match the names of the SAP table columns you want to extract.
 In this example, we only use 4 columns.
 We also must match the correct data type.

 ![image](/assets/2024-03-15/010.png)

 Let's go to the SAP data source.
 Usually, we use the reserved word `@RETVAL` to make the output of the data source equal the output of the table.
 We do the same with the `COMPONENT` table.

-For the `HEADER` table, we just use the `@` character, followed by the name of the variable list.
+For the `HEADER` table, we use the `@` character, followed by the name of the variable list.
 This lets the data source put the table into that variable list.
 Because we used the same column names, that the data source knows which column to put the data in.

 Here's the correct XQL and a screenshot of the data source: